 How did we do that?

-Let’s start by recapping on what consumer debt is, in case you are unclear.
+Let’s start by recapping what consumer debt is, in case you are unclear.
 Consumer debt is things like credit cards, personal loans, store cards, laybys.
 Anything where you’re paying it off and incurring interest (and sometimes not).
-Things like a car loan – they’re typically unsecured and have varied amounts of interest, but they depreciate quickly.
+Things like a car loan – they’re typically unsecured and have varying amounts of interest, but they depreciate quickly.
 It’s not like when you’re buying a house.
 You are supposed to be buying an asset that is appreciating and is going up in value, and it is what you are borrowing against.
 But a credit card or a store card is all unsecured and its consumer debt – used to buy things that are depreciating in value.
-Sometimes it’s called dumb debt and [that term is] a bit ouchy sometimes, because sometimes you’ve got to create this kind of debt to survive.
-And this happens to be how we got into so much consumer debt, because it was about survival.
+Sometimes it’s called dumb debt and [that term is] a bit ouchy sometimes because sometimes you’ve got to create this kind of debt to survive.
+And this happens to be how we got into so much consumer debt because it was about survival.

 I was going to talk a little bit about our debt story later and introduce Dave Ramsey, but I think it’s probably appropriate to go into that debt story now.
 Because you’re probably wondering how did you get into $70K of consumer debt through survival?
 If you do or do not know I will recap.
 I was made redundant when I was pregnant.
 And this redundancy combined with some poor spending habits caused the accumulation of some pretty high consumer debt levels.
 Both my husband and I had high incomes at the time, in the six figures, and we didn’t really have any constraints or restraints.
 Because we weren’t saving for a house at the time, we didn't have a mortgage to pay off.
 At the time both of us had pretty poor financial educations, and we hadn’t taken responsibility for improving our financial educations yet.
 And I say that because I don’t want to blame anyone for my poor financial education.
 I’m not going to blame the schooling system, I’m not going to blame my parents, I’m not going to blame anybody because I am an intelligent adult and I chose not to learn more about this subject.
 I believe it’s always been my responsibility and always has been.
 Although I wouldn’t tell you the same about how I’m educating my daughter – it might sound hypocritical, but we’ll get to that.

-Our attitudes and our mindsets towards money and about debt were very different than they are now.
+Our attitudes and our mindsets towards money and debt were very different than they are now.
 And that caused us to be in quite a bad situation with consumer debt. $70,000 New Zealand dollars, when you’ve gone down to one income and you’re having a baby, is not a great place to be in as you can probably imagine.

 Actually, Ruth at The Happy Saver did a podcast episode on my debt story called Consumer Debt Be Gone and I will follow with a link in the show notes.
 She tells about how this all came about.
 So, if you’re interested in hearing more about my debt story then please do listen to that episode of The Happy Saver.
 It’s episode 21 and it’s called Consumer Debt Be Gone.